tarushii-g/tarushii-g.github.io/_posts/2025-10-01-linear-attn-complexity.md

 When we analyze the computational power of different architectures, it helps to start with concrete problems we care about.
 One very important class of problems is *state tracking*: given a sequence of inputs that update some underlying system, can the model keep track of the current state of that system?

-A canonical example of this is group composition, also known as the word problem for a group.
-For the symmetric group on 5 elements, $S_5$, the word problem is: given a sequence of permutations on 5 elements, compute the final state of the elements (the composition of the permutations).
+A canonical example is group composition, specifically in the symmetric group on five elements, $S_5$.
+The problem is: given a sequence of permutations, compute their composition.

 For example:
 > Start with the ordering 1,2,3,4,5.
 Apply the following permutations: swap elements 1 and 3; rotate elements 1, 3, and 4; swap elements 4 and 5.

-The final state is then $4, 2, 3, 5, 1$.
+The final state is $4, 2, 3, 5, 1$.
+More generally, this is a version of the *group word problem*: given a sequence of group elements, is their product equal to the identity?

 This type of problem implicitly shows up everywhere.
-For example, you could imagine trying to track the state of a chessboard as a sequence of moves is played, or the state of a codebase as a sequence of diffs is applied.
+Imagine trying to track the state of a chessboard as a sequence of moves is played, or the state of a codebase as a sequence of diffs is applied.

 This problem is also quite significant from a complexity-theoretic perspective.
 The state-tracking problem for $S_5$ is known to be $\text{NC}^1$-complete, meaning it is "at least as hard" as any other problem in the complexity class $\text{NC}^1$, which we will later define.
 By contrast, problems in the (likely) weaker class $\text{TC}^0$ cannot simulate this task.
 As it turns out, an example of a problem that is in the weaker $\text{TC}^0$ class is *computing the result of a transformer's forward pass*.
 Hence, it can be shown that under the assumption that $\text{TC}^0\neq\text{NC}^1,$ transformers cannot solve state-tracking.